SYPIAC/FTJ/README.md

 In no particular order:

-- Move board definition and resources outside of Unity to allow for easier mods
+- Move board definition and resources outside of Unity to allow for easier mods (WIP)
 - Add additional mouse-based controls; all basic actions should be available with only mouse (ex. mouse wheel to rotate)
 - Add more objects to game.
 Additional dice (ex. d20), paper to write on, etc.
     - Perhaps some sort of "infinite" piles to supply dice, game currency / units, etc.